Maximum Reward Formulation In Reinforcement Learning: Experiments

 \subsection{Toy example - Gold mining environment}

 Our first demonstration is on a toy domain with multiple goldmines in a 3 $\times$ 12 grid \footnote{The environment, algorithm code and plots can be found at this url: \url{https://github.com/99andBeyond/max-bellman-toy}}.
 The agent starts in the bottom left corner and at each time step, can choose from among the four cardinal actions: up, down, left and right.
 The environment is deterministic with respect to the action transitions and the agent cannot leave the grid.
 All states in the grid that are labeled with non-zero values represent goldmines and each value represents the reward that the agent will collect upon reaching that particular state.
 Transitions into a non-goldmine state results in a reward of -1.
 A goldmine's reward can be accessed only once and after it has been mined, its goldmine status is revoked, and the reward received upon further visitation is -1.
 The episode terminates after 11 time steps and the discount factor is $\gamma = 0.99$.
 The observation is a single integer denoting the state number of the agent.
-Thus, this is a non-Markovian setting since the environment observation does not communicate which goldmines have already been visited.
+Thus, this is a non-Markovian setting since the environment observation does not communicate which goldmines have already been visited, and also because the time step information is not included in the state observation.

 The environment is shown in Figure \ref{v2_goldmining_env_viz}.
 If the agent goes up to the top row and continues to move right, it will only get a cumulative return of 26.8.
 If it instead traverses the bottom row to the right, it can receive a cumulative return of 27.5, which is the highest cumulative return possible in this environment.